-MWh (Megawatt hour) A measure of electrical energy equivalent to a power consumption of 1000 kilowatts for one hour.
-NGER scheme (National Greenhouse and Energy Reporting (NGER)) scheme An Australian Government scheme, established under the National Greenhouse and Energy Reporting Act 2007 , for reporting and disseminating company information about greenhouse gas emissions and energy use.
-NGER reporter (National Greenhouse and Energy Reporting scheme (NGER)) reporter A corporation required to report under the National Greenhouse and Energy Reporting Act 2007 .
+NGER Scheme (National Greenhouse and Energy Reporting) Scheme 87 An Australian Government scheme, established under the National Greenhouse and Energy Reporting Act 2007 88, for reporting and disseminating company information about greenhouse gas emissions and energy use.
+NGER reporter (National Greenhouse and Energy Reporting Scheme) reporter A corporation required to report under the National Greenhouse and Energy Reporting Act 2007 89.
 Net emissions The emissions of a company (scope 1 emissions or scope 2 emissions) after all eligible units and certificates have been deducted from their gross emissions.
-Operational control reporting An accounting approach for emissions and energy based on who has operational control of a facility , as defined by section 11 of the National Greenhouse and Energy Reporting Act 2007 .
+Operational control-based reporting 90 An accounting approach for emissions and energy based on who has operational control of a facility , as defined by section 11 of the National Greenhouse and Energy Reporting Act 2007 91 .
 Participant An eligible NGER scheme reporter that opts-in to the CERT report.
-NGER reporting year One of the years for which a person must provide a report under Part 3, 3E, 3F or 3G of the National Greenhouse and Energy Reporting Act 2007 .
+NGER reporting year One of the years for which a person must provide a report under Part 3, 3E, 3F or 3G of the National Greenhouse and Energy Reporting Act 200792 .
 Reasonable assurance engagement An assurance engagement in which the assurance practitioner reduces engagement risk to an acceptably low level in the circumstances of the engagement as the basis for the assurance practitioner's conclusion.
 The assurance practitioner's conclusion is expressed in a form that conveys their opinion on the outcome of the measurement or evaluation of the underlying subject matter against criteria.
-Error!
-Bookmark not defined.
-For further information on the meaning of this term, refer to Standard on Assurance Engagements ASAE 3000 .
-REE Act (Renewable Energy (Electricity) Act 2000) The Renewable Energy (Electricity) Act 2000.
-RET (Renewable Energy Target) An Australian Government scheme, established under the Renewable Energy (Electricity) Act 2000 (the REE Act), designed to reduce emissions of greenhouse gases in the electricity sector.
-The scheme allows large-scale power stations and the owners of small-scale systems to create tradeable certificates for every megawatt hour of energy they generate.
+For further information on the meaning of this term, refer to Standard on Assurance Engagements ASAE 3000 93.
+REE Act The Renewable Energy (Electricity) Act 200094.